 If you have external radiotherapy to your pelvis, you may experience an early menopause (if you have not had the menopause already).

 This means you will no longer be able to have children (infertility).
-This is can be very upsetting, particularly for younger women who wanted to have children.
 Before your treatment, your care team will explain whether this is a risk and discuss the options and support available.

 There are 4 main types of surgery used to treat vaginal cancer: